mandoline-ai/mandoline-node/tutorials/README.md

 2. `prompt-engineering.js`: An example of using Mandoline for prompt engineering tasks.
 3. `model-selection.js`: A tutorial on comparing different language models using Mandoline.
 4. `get-metrics.js`: A simple demo that fetches all metrics with a "personality" tag.
+5. `vision-evaluation.js`: A tutorial on how to run a vision eval with Mandoline.

 ## Setup